Jordan Hugill: Norwich City

-After two loan spells and just three appearances, amounting to 22 minutes of playing time for West Ham, on 24 August 2020 he joined recently relegated Championship team Norwich City, for a fee "that could be worth £5m".
+After two loan spells and just three appearances, amounting to 22 minutes of playing time for West Ham, on 24 August 2020, he joined recently relegated Championship team Norwich City for a fee "that could be worth £5m".
 He signed a three-year contract and was given the club's number nine shirt.
 He scored his first goal for the "Canaries", a late penalty, in a 2–1 win at Rotherham United on 17 October.
-A hamstring injury meant he was limited to just seven league starts in the 2020–21 season, though he still scored five goals from 34 appearances in all competitions as Norwich secured promotion back to the Premier League as Championship title winners.
+A hamstring injury meant he was limited to just seven league starts in the 2020–21 season.
+However, he still scored five goals from 34 appearances in all competitions as Norwich secured promotion back to the Premier League as Championship title winners.
 Manager Daniel Farke said that Hugill was "a key player for me...
 I don't just rate a player because of his minutes and his impact on the pitch.
-You don’t win a title or promotion just as 11 players.
+You don't win a title or promotion just as 11 players.
 A leader in our dressing room and one of the main topics why we were promoted".
-However Hugill failed to displace Teemu Pukki and Josh Sargent in the starting eleven and was sidelined under first Dean Smith and then David Wagner.
+However, Hugill failed to displace Teemu Pukki and Josh Sargent in the starting eleven and was sidelined under first Dean Smith and then David Wagner.

 West Brom loan

 Hugill once again returned to the Championship on loan after being promoted into the Premier League, joining West Bromwich Albion on loan for the 2021–22 season on 25 August.
 He scored his first goal for the club in a 3–0 victory over Bristol City at The Hawthorns on 23 October.
-However this was his only goal from his first 20 appearances for the "Baggies", leading to speculation that he would be recalled to Norwich following West Brom's decision to sign American striker Daryl Dike.
+However, this was his only goal from his first 20 appearances for the "Baggies", leading to speculation that he would be recalled to Norwich following West Brom's decision to sign American striker Daryl Dike.
+He later said that he felt head coach Valérien Ismaël did not really want him at the club, which caused his confidence to drop.
 Hugill was recalled to Norwich City on 29 January 2022 as West Brom completed the signings of both Daryl Dike from Orlando City and free agent Andy Carroll.